-Australian law requires the University to report all of the changes to your enrolment to the Department of Immigration and Citizenship.
+Australian law requires the University to report all of the changes to your enrolment to the Department of Immigration and Border Protection.
 This will happen once you are accepted into a new program.

 If you require further information, please contact the Learning and Teaching Unit on your campus.

-If you wish to transfer to another institution within the first 6 months of your study at UniSA you must apply for a Release Letter from UniSA International using the Application for Release Letter form (PDF 29kb - opens in a new window, download Adobe Acrobat).
+If you wish to transfer to another institution within the first 6 months of your study at UniSA you must apply for a Release Letter from UniSA International using the Application for Release Letter form.

 Your application for Release Letter does not guarantee that UniSA will release you from your program of study if you have not completed the first 6 months of study at UniSA.
-If you have completed 6 months of study at UniSA, you are entitled to transfer to another institution but should first withdraw from your UniSA program using the Withdrawal from Program form (PDF 95kb - opens in a new window, download Adobe Acrobat).
+If you have completed 6 months of study at UniSA, you are entitled to transfer to another institution but should first withdraw from your UniSA program using the Withdrawal from Program form.

 If you require further in formation, please contact the Learning and Teaching Unit on your campus.

 Note: The Department of Immigration and Border Protection (DIBP) advises